otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/01-backend-module/05-authorization.md

 Test the changes in **Postman** before you move on to the **Formative Assessment** section.

-The screenshot below is an example of registering an basic user.
+The screenshot below is an example of registering a basic user.

 ![](https://github.com/otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/blob/master/resources/img/05-authorization/05-authorization-1.jpeg)